Losant/losant-rest-js/docs/experienceGroups.md

 ## Get

-Returns the application groups for an application
+Returns the experience groups for an application

 ```javascript
 var params = {